top of page

 Since then it has development numerous instruments and tools that have since gained legendary status.
 Synthesisers like the Jupiter-8, D-50, Juno 6,60 and 106.
 Samplers like the S-50, S-550, S-750 and S-770.
 Drum machines like the TR-808 and TR-909.
 Together with numerous utilities are known throughout the industry.

-Roland have never stopped with the current Fantom range being extremely functional workstations possibly occupying the King of the Workstations at the moment.
+This company has never stopped with the current Fantom keyboard range being extremely functional workstations with the current incarnation possibly occupying the King of the Workstations title at the moment.

-If I were to look at my collection then it would be safe to say that this company feature heavily.
-But then that really underlies the impact that the synthesisers, samplers and drum machines have had on the music industry over the years.
+If I were to look at my keyboard and electronic instrument collection then it would be safe to say that this company features heavily.
+But then that really underlies the impact that the synthesisers, samplers and drum machines have had on the music industry over the years and on how I make my music.

-My first acquisition following the divorce was the D-550, the rack mount version of the infamous D-50.
-I was always taken by the factory sounds off this instrument which the artist Enya used to basically write an entire album.
+My first acquisition following my divorce was the D-550, the rack mount version of the infamous D-50.
+I was always taken by the factory sounds this instrument produced.
+These factory 'stock' sounds were basically used by the artist Enya used to write an entire album.
+If you listen to any album in the pop spectrum from the late 80's and early 90's you will here this synthesiser.

-The D-70 Super LA Synthesiser followed no long after.
+The D-70 Super LA Synthesiser followed not long after.
 In addition to its rompler sounds this was used extensively by me as a 76-key MIDI controller.
 I then had another lucky find which was a non-working D-50.
 As with my Korg M1 story this was a road trip to Manchester over a weekend to find a D-50 that had lost its 'MOJO'.
-But was quickly restored to working operations.
+A new battery and a restore of the factory sounds and this synthesiser was quickly restored to working operations.

-What I would say is if you wanted the 'Pop' sound of the 80's then somewhere you would be playing an instrument from this company.
+What I would say is if you wanted the 'Pop' sound of the 80's then somewhere your rig you would be playing an instrument from this company.

 bottom of page